top of page

 Western development projects like the construction of hydropower plants have violently encroached on Chuj ancestral lands.
 These projects have led to deadly fights, displaced thousands of Chuj, and destroyed their lands.

 Centuries of persecution, land dispossession, and systemic violence have devastated Chuj communities, leaving many with no choice but to leave their homes.
-It is noteworthy, however, that the Chuj, despite these hardships, have been able to preserve their cultural traditions and adapt to new surroundings.
+It is noteworthy, however, that the Chuj, despite these hardships, have been able to preserve their cultural traditions while adapting to new surroundings

 The Roles And Importance Of Chuj Interpreters